-The LUISS Student Exchange Office promotes student exchanges within the Erasmus Program, as well as through Bilateral Exchange Agreements with non-European Universities.
+The LUISS Student Exchange Office promotes student exchanges within the Erasmus Program, as well as through bilateral exchange agreements with non-European universities.
 It provides information and assistance to all students participating in these study abroad programs.
 All procedures are based on the ECTS system.
-A substantial part of this activity is devoted to the orientation and monitoring of guest students, to whom the following section is addressed.
+A substantial part of this activity is devoted to the orientation and support of foreign students, to whom the following section is addressed.

 Who can apply as an incoming exchange student

 First of all, you should be aware of the fact that the Student Exchange Office of LUISS Guido Carli will accept exchange students only under the Erasmus Program or Bilateral Exchange Agreements.
 Exchange students apply for admission through the Student Exchange (email@example.com).

 Click here to check the availability of an exchange partnership between LUISS and your university.